hedibmustapha/xlsform_to_html/README.md

 ```
 parameters$title <- ""
 ```
-The title of your questionnaire (will be placed on the top center on the output)
+The title of your questionnaire (will appear on the top center on the output)

 ```
 parameters$survey<-""